cubanito3256/laravel-assessment/README.md

     - Bussiness that are `opened`, have a rating >= 4 in Miami, Florida
     - For each business it will return:
         - Name, Rating, Google Maps link, Address, Phone, Categories, Services

+## Postman

+Postman
+- Json files to import Postman collection and environment data are in `public/postman` folder